 The PGY1 pharmacy residency learning experience

 The specific program for each resident varies based upon the resident’s goals, interests and previous experience.
-However, all residents are required to complete rotations in core subject areas considered essential to the pharmacy practitioner.
-A broad range of elective rotations are available to permit the resident flexibility in pursuing individual goals.
+However, all residents are required to complete learning experiences in core subject areas considered essential to the pharmacy practitioner.
+A broad range of elective learning experiences is available to permit the resident flexibility in pursuing individual goals.